Code-Institute-Submissions/ms2-ashtreeestates/README.md

 -   [JSHint](https://jshint.com/) -
     Each of the JS files has been validated using JSHint.
 The use of 'let' and 'const' has returned a large number of warnings from the test.
-It has been used extensively for this website, but has been discussed with my tutor and considered not to be a issue.
+It has been used extensively for this website, but has been discussed with my tutor and considered not to be an issue.

     <p> <img src="documentation/screenshots/jshint.jpg">  </p>